jhulten/jeffreyhulten.com/_posts/2009-04-15-nfjs-spring-2009-day-two.markdown

 Consequence of a rule should never include the execution of tasks outside of adding, changing or removing facts.
 Do not implement the things you want to do based on the facts in the consequences, that belongs in other components.

 Since the Rete algorithm is the 'secret sauce' of many rule engines it is good to understand at a high level how it works.
 The rule engine is composed of the inference engine, the rule base, and working memory which contains all the facts.
 The rule base in the full set of production rules, which is them read into the inference engine as a Rete network.
 A Rete network is a tree of nodes, where every node is the predicate of a rule and the consequence of the rule is added to the facts as the input of the next node.
-Inside the inference engine, rules are matched againsts facts in the working memory using the pattern matcher (Rete).
+Inside the inference engine, rules are matched against facts in the working memory using the pattern matcher (Rete).
 The unordered list of 'activations' or matched rules is ordered into the agenda which is the conflict resolver.
 The first rule of the agenda is fired, which may trigger the process all over again.
 Drools in particular is a forward chaining inference engine based on the Rete algorithm.

 You define your rules either in XML (blech) or the Drools Rule Language that is parsed into AST and then into a package.
 That package is applied to the working memory, which includes the truth maintenance system, the agenda with agenda event support, and working memory event support.
 Here is an overly simple example of the Drools Rule Language: